diegomarquez/game-builder/README.md

 ###### Current TODO List:

 - Write some example code.
 Should have examples for each individual aspect of the framework
-    * Pausing/Resuming
-        + Mark individual layers in their current state.
-        + A single paused layer should not be resumed when the whole game gains focus.
     * Reclaiming of game_objects
         + Reclaimer.
-This guy will be used to get the specified game_objects back into their pools for re-use
+Used to get the specified game_objects back into their pools for re-use
-    * Text
-        + Use this in all the examples to explain what is going on Screen
     * Sound

 - Organization, Recycling and Destruction